texonica/company-dashboard/memory-bank/activeContext.md

 - API usage tracking and visualization approach
 - LLM cost management and optimization strategy
 - Leadgen data aggregation approach for different time-based views
+- Subscription management workflow and UI design
+- Synchronization between Chargebee subscription data and AITable records

 ## Open Questions
+- What patterns in CSV transaction descriptions can reliably identify payment sources?
+- What client name normalization techniques will yield the highest match accuracy?
+- How can we design an intuitive UI for confirming client matches during import?
+- What confidence threshold should trigger manual review of client matches?
+- How should we store and manage the growing database of sender-to-client mappings?
 - What is the most efficient way to import and parse Xolo CSV data?
 - How should we structure the data model for handling payments that apply to multiple projects?
 - What prompts and parameters will work best for Gemini API integration?
 - How should we implement the transaction categorization system using AI?
 - What is the optimal implementation of our rate limiting strategy?
 - How should we handle subscription tracking and integrate with Chargebee?
+- What webhook events should we prioritize for Chargebee integration?
+- How should we handle idempotency for critical Chargebee operations?
 - What UI approach will work best for the financial reconciliation workflow?
 - What specific financial metrics should be prioritized for the first release?
 - How should we optimize the performance of chart components with large datasets?